+Figure 6.
+Thick Oil Films
-24. The true colour of the oil will gradually dominate the colour that is observed.
-Brown oils will appear brown, black oils will appear black.

-25. In this appearance category the broken nature of the colour, due to thinner areas within the slick, is described as discontinuous.
-This is caused by the spreading behaviour under the effects of wind and current.

-26. 'Discontinuous' should not be mistaken for 'coverage'.
-Discontinuous implies colour variations and not non-polluted areas.

-27. 'Discontinuous true colour' appeared to be a difficult appearance to describe and through imagery it may continue to get a more clear picture of what is meant.
-For now the best result of the elaborations is: "true oil colour against a background of metallic".

-28. When oil is moved by waves, the oil layer obviously is thicker in the wave-trough then on the wave-top.
+- 24. The true colour of the oil will gradually dominate the colour that is observed.
+Brown oils will appear brown, black oils will appear black. - 25.
+In this appearance category the broken nature of the colour, due to thinner areas within the slick, is described as discontinuous.
+This is caused by the spreading behaviour under the effects of wind and current. - 26.
+'Discontinuous' should not be mistaken for 'coverage'.
+Discontinuous implies colour variations and not non-polluted areas. - 27.
+'Discontinuous true colour' appeared to be a difficult appearance to describe and through imagery it may be possible to get a clearer picture of what is meant.
+For now the best result of the elaborations is: "true oil colour against a background of metallic". - 28.
+When oil is moved by waves, the oil layer obviously is thicker in the wave-trough than on the wave-top.
 This variation of the "oil appearance" may be understood by indicating "discontinuous".